DDVD233/midoc/docs/index.md

 First of all, welcome to the Multisensory Intelligence (MI) group!
 We are excited to have you here and look forward to collaborating with you on various projects.

 This documentation is designed to provide you with all the necessary information and resources to get started with our projects.
-Whether you are a new member or an experienced researcher, you will find valuable insights and tools here.

 ## Available Resources